JuliaManifolds/Manopt.jl/docs/src/plans/index.md

 This is discouraged for both readability as well as to stay more generic, and it is recommended to use `:Iterate` and `:Gradient` instead in generic settings.

-You can further activate a “Tutorial” mode by `set_manopt_parameter!(:Mode, "Tutorial")`.
+You can further activate a “Tutorial” mode by `set_parameter!(:Mode, "Tutorial")`.
 Internally, the following convenience function is available.

 ```@docs
 Manopt.is_tutorial_mode